WhatsApp

 Poor sleep may affect emotional regulation, contributing to irritability, low mood, or heightened stress.

-Symptoms More Specific to Obstructive Sleep Apnoea (OSA)
+Symptoms More Specific to Obstructive Sleep Apnea (OSA)

 A common feature, often noticed more by a bed partner than the person themselves.